PokeRing/pokering/README.md

 Running cURL tests manually, this is a generally good reference: `curl -v --user pennylane:1234 -X POST -d '{"parent_type": "games", "parent_id": 1, "invited_id": 3}' http://localhost:3000/api/v1/invites`

 # Deployments
-Test and Production servers are hosted at AWS.
-We're making use of [Jenkins CI](http://jenkins-ci.org/) to manage some automation of deployment needs.
-After pushing changes to this repo, simply go to http://52.0.73.61:8080, log in with the creds jenkins, and the common password provided, and you'll be able to run the deployment jobs that are set up there.
+Staging and Production servers are hosted at AWS.
+To deploy, you'll need the appropriate `pokering.pem` key to connect over SSH.
+Ask an admin for the key, and once you have it, put it in `~/.ssh/` on your local machine.

+Deploying to staging: `bin/rake source:deploy_staging`
+Deploying to production: `bin/rake source:deploy_production`

 # Working with AWS
 For sys admins on the project, sshing in to any of the EC2 instances can be done by using the user ubuntu and the pokering.pem identify file.